javierpentola/MemoryGame/README.md

 2. **Open the HTML File:**
    - Open the `index.html` file in a web browser.
 You can do this by double-clicking the file or opening it through your browser's file menu.

-By following these steps, you can set up and run the Advanced Memory Game on your local machine.
-Enjoy testing your memory skills with this fun and interactive game!